Build-On-Save

 .

-// Create a "module" just like in the `zig init` template.
+// Create a module just like in the `zig init` template.

-const module = b.addModule("foo", .{
+const exe_mod = b.addModule("foo", .{

 .root_source_file = b.path("src/main.zig"),